 An easy way to make time for foam rolling every week is to schedule it for your rest day.
 Take some time during your rest day to roll out all your muscles.
 If you feel any tight, achy spots, make sure to hold the foam roller in those areas for 20-30 seconds.
 The pressure increases blood flow to the area, which helps flush out any toxins or built up lactic acid.

 >> This foam rolling routine will drastically speed up your recovery

 One of the biggest mistakes new runners make is that they run their easy runs too fast.
 Your easy runs should be just that – easy.
 If you find yourself struggling to maintain a conversation or feeling really sluggish trying to hit the distance, you’re likely running too fast.

-Since your easy runs are a little slower, you’ll now have some extra energy for more challenging workouts.
+Once your easy runs are a little slower, you can become an even better runner by adding in some challenging workouts.
 Try implementing intervals, fartleks and tempo runs on a weekly basis.
 Designate one day each week to be your speed day and throw a variation of speed work into your mileage that day.

 Mix it up each week between different types of workouts and see what you can accomplish.
 Short intervals can even have a big impact on your pace and endurance and don’t require much time each week.

 There’s nothing worse than dreaming big but feeling like you always fall short when trying to accomplish your goal.
 Or on the flip side, being afraid of failure and setting goals that don’t push you to achieve your full potential.